 Modern account planning requires an equally modern approach.
 After all, you’re not selling to a single buyer anymore—your sales reps need to identify an entire buying team in order to secure a deal, and you need the right tools to find those decision-makers and determine the best way to approach them.

-Lucidchart Sales Solution: The Lucidchart Sales Solution aligns your revenue team and serves as a dynamic roadmap to help you land more deals and grow accounts quickly.
-Sales reps can build account maps to better understand their buyers, and with Salesforce and LinkedIn Sales Navigator integrations, it helps sales teams take action on their data.
+Lucidchart: Lucidchart aligns your revenue team and serves as a dynamic roadmap to help you land more deals and grow accounts quickly.
+Sales reps can build account maps to better understand their buyers, and with its Salesforce integration, it helps sales teams take action on their CRM data easily.

 Once you’ve identified your prospects, built some rapport, and gained some interest, it’s important not to slow down the deal by going back and forth with archaic and inefficient email scheduling.
 Get smart and let your prospect choose a time that’s best for them—and fortunately, there’s a tool for that.